National Junior Honor Society

 Selection to the National Junior Honor Society is a privilege.

-After the second marking period of the seventh grade year, students with a cumulative average of 90% (B+) or higher in all classes from the start of middle school, are eligible to provide information to our Faculty Selection Committee to determine membership.
+After the second marking period of the seventh grade year, students with a cumulative average of 90% (B+) or higher in all classes from the start of middle school and those who do not have any disciplinary infractions, are invited to complete an Information Packet to our Faculty Selection Committee to determine membership.
 Providing information does not guarantee membership.
 Students must meet rigorous criteria which exemplify the five standards for selection:

 - LEADERSHIP: taking initiative in class and school activities to go forward when others

 hesitate.
 To be self-confident and exert a wholesome influence on the school.

 - CHARACTER: the product of constant action and daily striving to make the right choice.
 It is the demonstration of respect, responsibility, trustworthiness, fairness, caring and citizenship that must be provided by example.

 - SERVICE: willingness to work for the benefit of others without monetary compensation, volunteering time and talent to help others.

 - SCHOLARSHIP: commitment to learning.
 A student must be willing to spend hours in reading and study, knowing the lasting benefits of an educated mind.